rust-ml/linfa/linfa-trees/README.md

 # Decision tree learning

-`linfa-tree` provides methods for decision tree learning algorithms.
+`linfa-trees` provides methods for decision tree learning algorithms.

 ## The Big Picture

-`linfa-tree` is a crate in the [`linfa`](https://crates.io/crates/linfa) ecosystem, an effort to create a toolkit for classical Machine Learning implemented in pure Rust, akin to Python's `scikit-learn`.
+`linfa-trees` is a crate in the [`linfa`](https://crates.io/crates/linfa) ecosystem, an effort to create a toolkit for classical Machine Learning implemented in pure Rust, akin to Python's `scikit-learn`.

 ## Current state

-`linfa-tree` currently provides an implementation of single tree fitting
+`linfa-trees` currently provides an implementation of single tree fitting

 ## Examples